 Absence Reporting

 If an absence from College is unavoidable, a parent/carer must contact the student's Achievement Tutor before the student's first timetabled lesson of the day.
-This can be done by emailing the Achievement Tutor directly (this information has been sent to parents via text message) or emailing the Achievement Tutor group email achievementtutors@ndonline.ac.uk If you would prefer to call College please use 0113 2946644 and press extension 141.
+This can be done by emailing them directly or by calling College on 0113 2946644 and dialling the extension number for the Achievement Tutor when prompted (voicemail active).
+Please feel free to leave a message or request a call back.

 Student timetables are available on our Cedar Parent Portal and we ask that any appointments be made outside of lesson times where at all possible.
 The term dates for College are available here.
 Students are not permitted to 'authorise' their own absence, evidence may need to be shown and Achievement Tutors will contact parents/carers if a pattern of unauthorised absence occurs.